 If there are technical problems this could take a bit longer.

 FastPass+ or Advance Dining Reservation Conflict with our Boarding Pass Return Time

-Unfortunately, Disney won’t switch the ADRs or your Virtual Queue tie for you.
-You have either a 1 or 2-hour window, however, which might be enough time depending on when your ADR is and the time difference between the two.
+Unfortunately, Disney won’t switch the ADRs or your Virtual Queue time for you.
+You have either a 1-hour window, however, which might be enough time depending on when your ADR is and the time difference between the two.